ekzhang/warp-react-template/README.md

 The server looks for the following environment variables at runtime:

 - `PORT`: Which port to listen on (`3535` by default).
+- `DATABASE_URL`: The connection string of the PostgreSQL database.
 - `RUST_LOG`: Logging directives passed to tracing.